NomicFoundation/hardhat/docs/src/content/hardhat-runner/docs/guides/test-contracts.md

 So far we've deployed the `Lock` contract in each test.
 This means that at the beginning of each test we have to get the contract factory and then deploy the contract.
 This might be fine for a single contract but, if you have a more complicated setup, each test will have several lines at the begginning just to set up the desired state, and most of the time these lines will be the same.

-In Mocha, this duplication of code is handled with a `beforeEach` hook:
+In a typical Mocha test, this duplication of code is handled with a `beforeEach` hook:

 ```tsx
 let lock;